 ‘Food is a fundamentally social thing,’ says Scheeren.
 ‘In my architecture, I’m generally interested in how space can support and inspire communal behaviour.
 The idea of “Stage” was to celebrate food and create a stage for food that will be served but, at the same time, create a stage for the people who both make and consume the food.
 It’s for people to come together, a social catalyst.
 It’s a freestanding object that people can congregate around; they can meet up and watch the preparation of the food itself.’

 In late February, Dean & DeLuca brings Scheeren’s concept to life with the opening of its new outlet in Manhattan’s Meatpacking District.
 Building on the brand’s iconic deli counters, ‘Stage’ will act as a self-contained entity that visitors can peruse and circumnavigate.
 Alongside the usual coffee and pastry offering, it will also serve fresh, made-to-order dishes.
-Milled from a solid block of white Corian that meticulously conceals custom-designed heating and cooling units, and wrapped in reflective stainless steel, ‘Stage’ cuts a memorable figure.
+Milled from a block of Tower Industries’ Meridian Solid Surface that meticulously conceals custom-designed heating and cooling units, and wrapped in reflective stainless steel, ‘Stage’ cuts a memorable figure.
 And brings fresh life to a forty-something deli revolutionary.

 As originally featured in the February 2019 issue of Wallpaper* (W*239)